akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 .. note::

-    Keep in mind that for example purpose, we define by hand our own reader, processor, writer, in fact, we should use existing elements from the base connector.
+    Keep in mind that for example purpose, we define by hand our own reader, processor, writer.
+In fact, we should use existing elements from the Base Connector.
 We'll see how to re-use and customize existing elements in following examples.

 Use our new Connector
 ---------------------

-Now if you refresh cache, your new export can be found under Extract > Import profiles > Create import profile.
+Now if you refresh the cache, your new export can be found under Extract > Import profiles > Create import profile.

 You can run the job from UI or you can use following command: